kibertoad/layered-loader/README.md

 - `json: boolean` - if false, all passed data will be sent to Redis and returned from it as-is.
 If true, it will be serialized using `JSON.stringify` and deserialized, using `JSON.parse`;
 - `timeoutInMsecs?: number` - if set, Redis operations will automatically fail after specified execution threshold in milliseconds is exceeded.
 Next data source in the sequence will be used instead.
 - `separator?: number` - What text should be used between different parts of the key prefix.
 Default is `':'`
+- `ttlLeftBeforeRefreshInMsecs?: number` - if set within a LoadingOperation or GroupedLoadingOperation, when remaining ttl is equal or lower to specified value, loading will be started in background, and all caches will be updated.
+It is recommended to set this value for heavy loaded system, to prevent requests from stalling while cache refresh is happening.